littleGnAl/littlegnal.github.io/_posts/2019-07-09-kmpp_flutter_en.md

 ---

 ## Motivation
-[Flutter](https://flutter.dev/) is Google's cross-platform framework launched in 2017, featuring **Fast Development**, **Expressive and Flexible UI**, **Native Performance** and more.
-Flutter uses [Dart](https://dart.dev/) as the development language.
-Android and iOS projects can share the same Dart code.
+[Flutter](https://flutter.dev/) is a Google's cross-platform framework launched in 2017, featuring **Fast Development**, **Expressive and Flexible UI**, **Native Performance** and more.
+Flutter uses [Dart](https://dart.dev/) as the development language, Android and iOS projects can share the same Dart code.
 Many people can't wait to try it, including me, but during the learning process, I am thinking about the following questions:

 * Flutter is excellent, but relatively new.
 At present, not all third-party SDKs support Flutter (especially in China), when using third-party SDKs, we often need to write native code integration logic, which requires us to write separate integration code for Android and iOS separately.